 Kristin Lee, violin

 A recipient of the 2015 Avery Fisher Career Grant, as well as a top prizewinner of the 2012 Walter W. Naumburg Competition and the Astral Artists’ 2010 National Auditions, Kristin Lee is a violinist of remarkable versatility and impeccable technique who enjoys a vibrant career as a soloist, recitalist, chamber musician, and educator.
-Lee is the co-founder and artistic director of Emerald City Music in Seattle and in August 2021, she joins the faculty of University of Cincinnati College-Conservatory of Music as Assistant Professor of Violin.
+Lee is the co-founder and artistic director of Emerald City Music in Seattle and in August 2021, she joined the faculty of University of Cincinnati College-Conservatory of Music as Assistant Professor of Violin.
+Recent and upcoming highlights include performances presented by the San Francisco Symphony with Itzhak Perlman, Amarillo Symphony, Chamber Music Sedona, a tour with the Silk Road Ensemble, Music@Menlo, Parlance Chamber Concerts, Moab Music Festival, Town Hall Seattle, Lyra Music Festival, Bridgehampton Chamber Music Festival, Olympic Music Festival, North Carolina New Music Initiative, and the Leicester International Music Festival, as well as performances with the Chamber Music Society of Lincoln Center and Camerata Pacifica.
 Lee has appeared as soloist with leading orchestras including The Philadelphia Orchestra, St. Louis Symphony, St. Paul Chamber Orchestra, New Jersey Symphony, Hong Kong Philharmonic, Ural Philharmonic of Russia, Korean Broadcasting Symphony, Guiyang Symphony Orchestra of China, and Orquesta Sinfonica Nacional of Dominican Republic.
 An accomplished chamber musician, Lee is a member of both the Chamber Music Society of Lincoln Center and Camerata Pacifica in Santa Barbara, sitting as The Bernard Gondos Chair.
 Born in Seoul, Lee began studying violin at age five and within one year won First Prize at the Korea Times Violin Competition.
 In 1995, she moved to the US to continue her studies under Sonja Foster and in 1997 entered The Juilliard School’s Pre-College.
 In 2000, Lee was chosen to study with Itzhak Perlman.
 Lee holds a Master’s degree from The Juilliard School.